 A Canaan's body is quite square with well sprung ribs and they have well developed withers with a nice level back, muscular loins and nice deep chests.
 Bellies are neatly tucked up adding to a dog's athletic appearance.
 Their hindquarters are broad, muscular and powerful with well-developed thighs and strong back legs.
 Feet are very cat-like, strong and round with dogs having very hard paw pads.
 Tails are set high being a thick brush that dogs carry curled over their backs when they are excited or on the move.

 When it comes to their coat, the Canaan Dog boasts having a dense, harsh and straight outer coat that can be short to medium in length and a closer, more profuse undercoat that's thicker during the colder winter months.
-Accepted breed colours include the following:
+Accepted breed colours for Kennel Club registration are as follows:

 The Canaan Dog has evolved naturally into the dogs we see today without any interference from man which in short, means these lovely, wild looking dogs are one of the most natural breeds on the planet.
 Having to survive in some of the harshest conditions and often having to fend for themselves, has seen the Canaan Dog evolve into an independent thinker.
 They are also known to be quite wary and territorial, but rarely would one of these dogs show any sort of aggressive behaviour towards people.
 However, they can be a little aggressive around other dogs which is especially true of the males.

 They are known to be very kind and calm by nature which are just two of the reasons why they make such great family pets, liking nothing more than to be in a home environment.
 These dogs go through a "difficult" stage when they are around 10 months old when they tend to become rather insecure and therefore need to be handled gently, yet firmly to get them through what can only be described as an awkward stage in their lives.